 By John Leer & Jesse Wheeler

-This memo offers a preview of Morning Consult’s February Global Consumer Confidence Report.
+This memo offers a preview of Morning Consult’s February U.S. Jobs & Labor Report.
 Morning Consult Economic Intelligence subscribers can access the full report here.

-Businesses and investors rely on this report to understand emerging trends in consumer demand and personal finances.
+Businesses and investors rely on this report to identify emerging labor trends and better understand how to attract, hire and retain talent.

-The report draws on Morning Consult Economic Intelligence, a high-frequency data set reflecting more than 17,000 daily economic surveys across the world’s 43 largest economies.
+The report draws on Morning Consult Economic Intelligence, a high-frequency global economic data set reflecting more than 17,000 daily economic surveys across the 43 largest global economies.

 Full methodology and average daily sample sizes per country can be found here.